O. mammosa

 hybridize, forming intermediates which make the already difficult task

-of species separation even more difficult.
-Several of the plants
+of species separation even more arduous.

 O. mammosa can be found in several types of habitat from full sun